improbable-eng/etcd-cluster-operator/docs/operations.md

   namespace: default
 spec:
   replicas: 3
+  storage:
     volumeClaimTemplate:
-    spec:
-      accessModes: [ "ReadWriteOnce" ]
       storageClassName: "local-ssd"
       resources:
         requests:
           storage: 100Gi
 ```

-**NOTE**: The `volumeClaimTemplate` field is immutable, because the ``improbable-eng/etcd-cluster-operator`` can not currently reconcile changes to the node storage settings.
+**NOTE**: The `storage` field is immutable, because the ``improbable-eng/etcd-cluster-operator`` can not currently reconcile changes to the node storage settings.

 ## Operations